All Episodes

 And let me tell you where they are.

-They're in Florida with Governor Christ, they're in Georgia with Sonny Purdue, certainly in California with the Uber liberal Mr. Schwarzenegger.
+Certainly in California with the Uber liberal Mr. Schwarzenegger.

-They're in Minnesota with Governor Pillenny.
+They're in Minnesota with Governor Poleny.

-Schwarzenegger, of course, is liberal on so many issues, but you've got these other guys that want to redefine conservatism from a pro-life liberal stand, thinking that their pro-life uh bona fide ease will inoculate them from any criticism on everything else, whether it's global warming, whether it's smoking bans, whether it's the ridiculous crates for ethanol subsidies, which is causing everything to go up, whether it's meat, poultry, milk, you name it.
+Schwarzenegger, of course, is liberal on so many issues, but you've got these other guys that want to redefine conservatism from a pro-life liberal stand, thinking that their pro-life bona fidees will inoculate them from any criticism on everything else, whether it's global warming, whether it's smoking bans, whether it's the ridiculous crates for ethanol subsidies, which is causing everything to go up, whether it's meat, poultry, milk, you name it.

-Uh the this whole craze about alternative fuels, alternative fuels would not exist in a free market right now with the current technology.
+This whole craze about alternative fuels, alternative fuels would not exist in a free market right now with the current technology.

-The cap and trade system that the global warming kooks are advocating is nothing more than telling the traditional means of energy production, whether it's coal or whether it's oil, or whether it's anything other than a windmill or a solar panel, that you will be taxed, and then you will give that money to windmill farms.
+The cap and trade system that the global warming kooks are advocating is nothing more than telling the traditional means of energy production, whether it's coal or whether it's oil or whether it's anything other than a windmill or a solar panel, that you will be taxed and then you will give that money to windmill farms because that's the only way they can make it.

 Well, I don't think it's going to work.

-Speaking of The Democrats, though, and I hate to do that, but every now and then.
+Speaking of the Democrats, though, and I hate to do that, but every now and then.

-Edwards gets demerits for tardiness on the trail.
+John Edwards, New York Times front page today, Edwards gets demerits for tardiness on the trail.

 Tardiness on the trail.